 As the seasons change from summer to autumn across Montana, there are few places more idyllic for the angler than the Madison Valley.
 Surrounded by the mountains on either side, the river meanders its way north through open grasslands and mixed forest teaming with wildlife and the changing colors of fall.

 Brown Trout become aggressive and territorial with the shorter days and cold nights of October.
-For the persistent angler, the fall months offer the opportunity to find solace while chasing trophy Madison River Brown throughout the river’s course.
+For the persistent angler, the fall months offer the opportunity to find solace while chasing trophy Madison River brown trout throughout the river’s course.

 Although winter can arrive at any time in October or November, fly fishing on the Madison River is among the best in Montana during this time of the year

-Blue-winged olives are the most active of the hatching insects on the Madison River in the fall.
+Blue-winged olives are the most active of the hatching insects on Montana rivers in the fall and the Madison is no exception.
 Good numbers and reliable dry fly fishing opportunities can be found on mild, cloudy days from September through November in the Raynold’s Pass and Ennis stretches.

 The odd Western Red Quill and Hecuba mayfly can be found on cool, September days but these hatches are sporadic, at best.
 Tiny Pseudocleon mayflies hatch in prolific numbers on sunny days, but the trout of the upper Madison rarely key into these insects, despite their abundance when active.